villariasa/jayraldinescateringsystem/Catering/jayraldines_catering/SYSTEM_FLOW.md

 ---

-*Updated: 2026-04-27 — Reflects all implemented features including F2–F12*
+*Updated: 2026-04-27 — Reflects all implemented features.
+Inventory module removed; system does not track raw ingredient stock.*